Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

 \section{Abstract}

 Massive dwarf galaxies that merge with the Milky Way on prograde orbits can be dragged into the disk plane before being completely disrupted.
 Such mergers can contribute to an accreted stellar disk and a dark matter disk.
-We present evidence for Nyx, a vast new stellar stream in the vicinity of the Sun, that may provide the first indication that such an event occurred in the Milky Way.
-We identify about 500 stars that have coherent radial and prograde motion in this stream using a catalog of accreted stars built by applying deep learning methods to the second \Gaia data release.
-Nyx is concentrated within $\pm 2\kpc$ of the Galactic midplane and spans the full radial range studied (6.5--9.5\kpc).
-The kinematics of Nyx stars are distinct from those of both the thin and thick disk.
-In particular, its rotational speed lags the disk by $\sim 80 \kms$ and its stars follow more eccentric orbits.
-A small number of Nyx stars have chemical abundances or inferred ages; from these, we deduce that Nyx stars have a peak metallicity of $\FeH \sim -0.5$ and ages $\sim 10$--13~Gyr.
-Taken together with the kinematic observations, these results strongly favor the interpretation that Nyx is the remnant of a disrupted dwarf galaxy.
+We present Nyx, a vast new stellar stream in the vicinity of the Sun, which provides the first indication that such an event occurred in the Milky Way.
+We identify about 90 stars that have coherent radial and prograde motion in this stream using a catalog of accreted stars built by applying deep learning methods to the \Gaia data.
+Taken together with chemical abundance and orbital information, these results strongly favor the interpretation that Nyx is the remnant of a disrupted dwarf galaxy.